 The best thing you can offer in an ad package is exclusivity, although few publishers can.
 Back in the days of print-only publishing, there was little opportunity to be an exclusive sponsor of anything, but what brought them in was a separate but aligned strategy: scarcity.
-The most scarce and desirable sections of a magazine are the back cover, inside front cover and inside back cover, which go for more than $100,000 each in most magazines and often draw a premium over a run of book page that can be as high as 60 to 100%.
+The most scarce and desirable sections of a magazine are the back cover, inside front cover and inside back cover, which go for more than $100,000 each in some magazines and often draw a premium over a run of book page that can be as high as 60 to 100%.
 And a new element that the web brings to advertisers, moreso than ever before, is alignment.
 The most successful sponsor-driven publishers we know do very well at aligning the right ads with related content.

 When you combine the three: scarcity, exclusivity and alignment, it creates what we call the SEA advertising strategy.

 Download a FREE copy of 7 Ways to Monetize your Portal Audience, and discover how today's top publishers are generating revenue through memberships, events, clubs, sponsorships, and more.

 Imagine you’re Crest toothpaste, and there’s a popular health magazine with a popular category on their free website Portal dedicated to dental health.
 They publish weekly, and sometimes daily to this Portal category and receive hundreds of thousands of visitors per month to dental health articles.